Your AI Data Stays Private by Default

 Want access to more models?

 Some models are only available from providers that have not committed to zero data retention.
 You can disable ZDR in your account's AI Privacy settings to access them.
-The settings page shows exactly which models are available with protection on and which become available when you turn it off.
+The same settings page also lets you disable live web search entirely if you do not want search lookups to leave privacy-protected routing.
+It shows exactly which models are available with protection on and which become available when you turn it off.

 Image, video, and voice